Diagnosing Modern Moral Debate

 Also see Islam and the Abortion Debate by Imam Omar Suleiman, 2017

-About the author: Zammam is a PhD student studying cell biology.
+About the Author: Zammam is a PhD student studying cell biology.
 His main interests are cancer, politics, and culture.
-You can follow him on Twitter here.